Filming and Commercial Photography Policy

-Lewis & Clark generally does not allow our campus to be used by outside individuals or companies for filming or photography for commercial purposes.
-Exceptions are made on rare occasions when the College determines that the proposed project furthers our educational mission or strengthens our ties to the community and will not disrupt activities on campus or in the surrounding neighborhood.
+We generally do not allow our campus to be used by outside individuals or companies for filming or photography for commercial purposes.
+Exceptions are made on rare occasions when we determine that the proposed project furthers Lewis & Clark’s educational mission or strengthens our ties to the community and will not disrupt activities on campus or in the surrounding neighborhood.

-Note: This policy does not apply to electronic and print news media, which are handled by separate protocol by the Public Affairs and Communications Office and are generally welcome on campus.
+Note: This policy does not apply to digital and print news media, which are generally welcome on campus.

-Filming and photography fees will be determined by the Office of Conferences and Events in accordance with the schedule that appears below.
-Additional fees for College services requested or required in connection with filming or photography activities, such as police, grounds restoration, traffic control, parking, and any other College services rendered, shall also be charged to the user.
+For filming and photography fees, please see the schedule below.
+We will also charge for any services requested or required in connection with on-campus filming or photography activities, such as security/police, grounds restoration, traffic control, and parking.

-- determine the logistical feasibility of the requested shoot;
+- Determining the logistical feasibility of the requested shoot

-- provide all coordination with other campus entities and services as necessary when the permit has been issued;
+- Providing coordination with other campus entities and services

-- determine the need for assigning an on-site campus film location manager for filming activities and make provisions for the deployment of such a manager.
+- Determining whether an on-site campus film location manager is required and, if needed, making provisions for the deployment of such a manager

 |Overtime||$500 per hour||$100 per hour||$100 per hour|